Aronnaxx/d00t/README.md

 3. **Vision model issues:**
    - Ensure Ollama is installed and running
    - Check that the model is available with `ollama list`

+4. **PortAudio library not found:**
+   - Install the portaudio development package with `sudo apt install portaudio19-dev`
+   - Reinstall related Python packages: `uv pip install --force-reinstall sounddevice pyaudio`

+5. **Camera not found or access error:**
+   - Check camera permissions: `ls -la /dev/video*`
+   - Add your user to the video group: `sudo usermod -a -G video $USER`
+   - Install required libraries: `sudo apt install libv4l-dev`

+6. **Movement command issues:**
+   - Check that the joystick interface is enabled
+   - Verify that the movement command is supported
+   - Check the debug logs for detailed error information

 ## License